mgbpm/biofx-workflows/README.md

 # WDL Authoring Guidelines
-_ALL CONTENTS OF THIS REPOSITORY WILL BE PUBLISHED ON GITHUB_ _CREDENTIALS OR OTHER CONFIDENTIAL INFORMATION AT STRICTLY FORBIDDEN IN THIS REPOSITORY_
+_ALL CONTENTS OF THIS REPOSITORY WILL BE PUBLISHED ON GITHUB_

+_CREDENTIALS OR OTHER CONFIDENTIAL INFORMATION ARE STRICTLY FORBIDDEN_

 The following guidelines should be followed for WDL development:
 * All tasks that execute MGBPM authored code must accept container image name as an input parameter that defaults to `gcr.io/mgb-lmm-gcp-infrast-1651079146/mgbpmbiofx/base:latest`